aderuwe/bernard-docs/docs/consuming.rst

     // $serviceResolver = new \Bernard\Symfony\ContainerAwareServiceResolver($container);
     // $serviceResolver->register('SendNewsletter', 'my.service.id');

     // Create a Consumer and start the loop.
-The second argument is optional and
+The second argument is optional and is an array
-    // is the queue failed messages should be added to.
-The last argument (array) is also optional
-    // and the defaults can be seen in the Consumer class.
+    // of options.
+Currently only ``max-runtime`` is supported which specifies the max runtime
+    // in seconds.
     $consumer = new Consumer($serviceResolver);
-    $consumer->consume($queueFactory->create('send-newsletter'), $queueFactory->create('failed'), array(
+    $consumer->consume($queueFactory->create('send-newsletter'), array(
         'max-runtime' => 900,
-        'max-retries' => 5,
     ));

 Commandline Interface